weebzone/Telegram-Stremio/README.md

 2. Log in (default `admin` / `admin`) and **immediately change the password**.
 3. Set your **Base URL** in the web Settings page to `https://<your-hf-username>-<your-space-name>.hf.space`.
 4. Add the manifest URL to Stremio/Nuvio and enjoy. 🎉

-> ⚠️ **Free-tier notes:** Free Spaces sleep after inactivity and have ephemeral storage.
-That's fine here — all media data lives in your external MongoDB, and regular addon traffic keeps the Space awake.
-Keep the Space **public** so clients can reach it.

 # 📺 Setting Up Your App (Nuvio Recommended)